-Frequently asked questions for BC Children’s patients about novel coronavirus COVID-19.
+Frequently asked questions for BC Children’s patients about COVID-19.

-A novel coronavrius, now known as COVID-19, has been declared a global pandemic by the World Health Organization.
-Updates to this page will be made as the situation develops and this information is currently up-to-date as of April 3, 2020.
+A coronavrius, now known as COVID-19, has been declared a global pandemic by the World Health Organization.
+Updates to this page will be made as the situation develops and this information is currently up-to-date as of May 13, 2020.
 For the latest information, please visit the BC Centre for Disease Control (BCCDC) web page:

 In keeping with the provincial health officer’s advice to encourage physical distancing, we are decreasing the number of people on-site at any one time and, as a result, we are rescheduling non-urgent appointments, tests and procedures.

-Please call the clinic you have the appointment with and share information about your symptoms (including any new fever, respiratory symptoms, new rash, vomiting or diarrhea) and recent travel history.
+Please call the clinic you have the appointment with and share information about the symptoms (including any new fever, respiratory symptoms, new rash, vomiting or diarrhea).
 A physician or nurse will assess the urgency of the appointment and provide guidance.
+If you or your child have symptoms of COVID-19, remind each health care provider that is taking care of you that you or your child have symptoms of COVID-19.

 BC Children's Hospital is currently limiting access to the hospital for patients, families and visitors to facilitate active screening.
 Access is limited to the Emergency Department (Entrance 55) and the main Teck Acute Care Centre entrance (Entrance 53).
 Please see